Research Opportunities

 Research Opportunities- Students engaged in class, lab and presenting research

 The Office of Undergraduate Research identifies and develops research opportunities for CSUDH students on campus and at other institutions, during the academic year as well for summer research experiences.
+These opportunities are specifically designed to help undergraduates succeed in research and help them transition towards graduate school.
 If you’re interested in doing research, the best place to start is to talk to your instructors!
 They are the disciplinary experts in their fields, and often can provide specialized guidance that is specific to your major.
-If you have questions about finding research opportunities, ask us!
-Our email is our@csudh.edu.
-CSUDH is supported by a breadth of research programs that are specifically designed to help undergraduates succeed in research and help them transition towards graduate school.
 Below are programs currently operating on and off campus, many of which work closely with the Office of Undergraduate Research.
 You may learn more about the eligibility and requirement of the programs using the links below.

 COAST Logo